imasroori/django_project_blog/README.md

 * Simple group: Permissions for this group >>> can view posts, comments, like, dislike and star posts.[default authenticated users]
 * Writer group: In addition to the previous group permissions, this group is allowed to write posts in site categories and add tags.
 * Editor group: In addition to the previous group permissions, this group can edit, verify and activate posts and comments.
-* Manager group: this group of users are all of permissons.[similar to superuser]
+* Manager group: this group of users have all permissions.[similar to superuser]
 ## Technologies
 Project is created with:
 * Python: 3.8